-- 1. Living Expenses: Day to day, how much does it cost to maintain your lifestyle?
-You'll want to consider everything from groceries to petrol to the heating bill.
+- 1. Living Expenses: Day-to-day, how much does it cost to maintain your lifestyle?
+You'll want to consider everything from groceries to gas to the heating bill.
 If you aren't planning on relocating in retirement, you likely have a good idea of what these expenses look like already. - 2.
 Debt: This can be credit card debt, your mortgage or car loans.
 Anything you owe needs to be accounted for when mapping out your expenses because you'll have to continue to pay down the principal and make periodic interest payments. - 3.
-Taxes: You'll want to keep money set aside to settle your tax bill at the end of the year.
+Taxes: While taxes are often lower for retirees as they shift from working full-time, the government certainly still wants its cut.
+You'll want to keep money set aside to settle your tax bill at the end of the year.